wyncode/wyncode_assets/README.md

 # WyncodeAssets

-This gem extracts common assets (currently only styles & wice grid) from Goodmeasure to be shared accross all wyncode applications.
+This gem extracts common assets from Goodmeasure to be shared accross all wyncode applications.

 ## Installation
 Add to Gemfile: